qdzlug/ironbank-pipeline/scripts/cosign/cosign.md

 ## Verifying a Signature

 To verify a signature, make sure you have [`cosign` installed](https://github.com/sigstore/cosign#installation).
-First, generate a public key to use in validation.

 ```log
 cosign validate --cert <path-to-cert.pem> registry1.dso.mil/ironbank/redhat/ubi/ubi8:8.5